-In both seasons we can see similar species (about 50 mammals and 250 bird species) but an additional 25 northern bird species migrate south in January/February.
-In July/August we have a better chance of seeing denning African wild dogs.
+In both seasons you can see similar species (about 50 mammals and 250 bird species) but an additional 25 northern bird species migrate south in January/February.
+In July/August you have a better chance of seeing denning African wild dogs.

-Do we see large herds in both seasons?
+Will I see large herds in both seasons?